-Every once in a while I get the chance to jet off somewhere really far away for a stupid length of time, and Seoul, Korea recently made that list.
-So, after a twelve-hour flight from San Francisco to Inchon, I had a full 72 hours to see Seoul before getting back on another twelve-hour flight home (yeah, well, it made sense at the time).
+After a twelve-hour flight from San Francisco to Inchon, Korea, I had a full 72 hours to see Seoul in all its glory before getting back on another twelve-hour flight home (yeah, well, it made more sense at the time).

 Upon arrival in Seoul, I met up with my wife (who was there on business) and hailed a cab to our hotel in the city’s south-eastern Gangnam District.
 The word Gangnam means “South of the (Han) River” and, yes, it was the inspiration for the music video by PSY that people have watched 2.5 billion times.

 Seoul is in South Korea (aka, the good Korea).

 For those of you who haven’t already seen “Team America: World Police” or “The Interview,” Korea is a country in Asia that is politically and physically divided into two halves along the 38th parallel line.
 The Northern half is controlled by Kim Jong Un and the Democratic People’s Republic of Korea while the Southern half is controlled by sane people.